JKCorder/JKCorder.github.io/docs/03-corr.md

 Computation of the correlation coefficient requires that we compute the covariance of two variables and the standard deviation of each variable.

-Recall that standard deviation $\sigma$is simply the square root of the sample variance.
+Recall that standard deviation $\sigma$ is simply the square root of the sample variance.

 $$ \sigma_x = \sqrt{\frac{( \sum_{i=1}^n (X_i - \mu)^2}{n-1}}$$